 - All manner of real property development and financing issues.

 As interest in community land trusts and other shared equity models grows, the Florida CLT Institute focuses on promoting industry standards and best practices amongst all CLTs in Florida to bring them to scale.
-Towards this goal, the Florida CLT Institute is working in partnership with Fannie Mae and Freddie Mac to perform program reviews of CLTs and establish a Community Land Trust Training and Certification program.
+Towards this goal, the Florida CLT Institute is currently piloting a new Community Land Trust Training and Certification Program.

 CLT Homebuyer Education Module